 • Never leave your drink alone, and avoid drinking from a communal alcohol source (like a punch bowl) or from a drink someone hands to you.

-• If a person is too intoxicated or otherwise able to give knowledgeable consent, no sexual activity should take place.
+• If a person is too intoxicated or otherwise unable to give knowledgeable consent, no sexual activity should take place.

 • Create a safety plan.
-In the event that you are in a sexual assault situation have a plan in place to contact others for help or to extricate yourself from the situation.
+In the event that you are in a sexual assault situation, have a plan in place to contact others for help or to remove yourself from the situation.

 • Be an “UpStander” – If you see a sexual assault occurring, stand up and intervene if safe to help the victim or notify authorities.